[Read Below in 7-10 Minutes; Click Button to “Listen” in 12.5 Minutes]

 Ending Feelings of Victimization for Good

-Even though this person functions AMAZINGLY well in the world and runs a thriving business and raised a successful son with a bright future who is loved by many, she spotted a pattern of going through many of her days and nights feeling like a victim of circumstances, which drove her to act in ways she later regretted.
+Even though this person functions AMAZINGLY well in the world and runs a thriving business and raised a successful son with a bright future who is loved by many, she spotted a pattern of going through many of her days and nights feeling like a victim of circumstances.
+This drove her to act in ways she later regretted.

-Often in high drama, exasperrated that folks’ actual behavior did not match the expectation in her head, she would then fear she was driving her son and others away–or find reasons to pull out herself first—ending a number of relationships over the years in anger, and continuing to go through life feeling separate, “different,” and alone in the many great relationships she did have.
+Often in high drama, exasperated that folks’ actual behaviors did not match the expectation in her head, she would then fear she was driving her son and others away–or find reasons to pull out herself first—ending a number of relationships over the years in anger, and continuing to go through life feeling separate, “different,” and alone in the many great relationships she did have.

 Does all or part of this sound familiar?